Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Conclusions

 \section{Conclusions}

-Chance constraints involve stochastic components and require a constraint only to be violated with a small probability.
-We carried out a first runtime analysis of evolutionary algorithms for the optimisation of submodular functions with chance constraints.
+Chance constraints involve stochastic components and require that a constraint is violated only with a small probability.
+We carried out a first runtime analysis on the optimization of monotone submodular functions with chance constraints.
 Our results show that \gsemo using a multi-objective formulation of the problem based on tail inequalities is able to achieve the same approximation guarantee as recently studied greedy approaches.
-Furthermore, our experimental results show that \gsemo computes significantly better solutions than the greedy approach and often outperforms NSGA-II.

-For future work, it would be interesting to analyse other probability distributions for chance constrained submodular functions.
-A next step would be to examine uniform weights with a different dispersion and obtain results for uniform weights with the same dispersion when using the fitness function $g$ instead of $\hat{g}$.
+Furthermore, our experimental results for the uniform IID case show that \gsemo computes significantly better solutions than the greedy approach and it is often outperforming NSGA-II.
+In the case of uniformly distributed weights with the same dispersion, our experimental results for degree-based constraints show that the generalized greedy algorithm is outperformed by all evolutionary multi-objective algorithms, and that \spea achieves the highest performance on the majority of the considered benchmark instances.
+For future work, it would be interesting to analyze other probability distributions for chance-constrained monotone submodular functions.
+A natural next step would be to examine uniformly distributed weights with different dispersion and also consider scenarios that involve correlations between the stochastic weights.